ZNevzz/ZNevzz.github.io/notes/aws/README.md

 	-
 - IAM role to manage temporary credentials for applications or services that need to access Amazon SNS
 - Consider using VPC endpoints to access Amazon SNS
+- using the aws:SecureTransport condition in the topic policy to force requests to use SSL

 ## EXAM SAA CO2